wangziqi2013/wangziqi2013.github.io/_posts/2021-10-14-arch-implications.markdown

 warm container, rather than starting a new one.
 Each worker node has a local queue that buffers requests dispatched to the node, which is serviced collectively by all container instances running on the node.

+The first experiment is to explore the relation between function latency and the invocation frequency.
+A driver keeps sending requests to the worker node at different frequencies, denoted as invocation per cycle (ipc), and the wall clock latency of the invocations are recorded.